-Lamp Indicates Condition MPH Vehicle Speed When standard mode is selected, speed displays in miles per hour.
-KM/H When metric mode is selected, speed displays in kilometers per hour.
+Lamp Indicates Condition MPH Vehicle When standard mode is selected, speed displays in miles per hour.
+KM/H - Speed When metric mode is selected, speed displays in kilometers per hour.
 Server Server Over Temperature This lamp flashes to indicate an overheated engine.
-If the indicator stops flashing but remains illuminated, the overheating condition remains, and the system will automatically reduce engine power.
+If the indicator stops flashing but remains illuminated, the overheating condition remains, and the system will automatically reduce engine power. ®I EPS Warning This indicator illuminates when the key is turned to the ON position and goes off when the engine is started.
+If the light remains on after starting the engine, the EPS system is inoperative.
+See your authorized POLARIS dealer for service.
 N Neutral This lamp illuminates when the transmission is in neutral and the ignition key is in the ON position.
 ED High Beam This lamp illuminates when the headlamp switch is set to high beam.
 Check Engine This indicator appears if an EFI-related fault occurs.
 Do not operate the ATV if this warning appears.
 Serious engine damage could result.
 See your dealer.